VincentLu91/VincentLu91.github.io/_posts/2020-06-29-Sentiment Analysis on Tweets of Companies.md

 As well, I used the Python ['translate'](https://pypi.org/project/translate/) and [langdetect](https://pypi.org/project/langdetect/) libraries to assess the language of the source tweet before translating to English for sentiment processing.
 However, the sourced tweets are displayed in their original language with the sentiments returned.

+As well, the form was implemented with Flask request forms module for handling user input and error validation.

 ### Textblob

 Textblob computes polarity and subjectivity scores for a text.
 Polarity is the main metric that indicates whether a piece of text is positive or negative.
 The polarity score (floating point value) lies on a range of [-1, 1] where positive is 1 and negative -1.